bookishmusings/bookishmusings.github.io/content/reviews/sellingsexy.md

 ---
-title: "Recent Releases: Selling Sexy"
+title: Recent Releases: Selling Sexy
+date: 2024-10-08
 ---

 Thank you to Netlify and the publisher for an ARC.